LaunchCodeEducation/data-analysis-curriculum/content/data-visualization/reading/vizzes-with-python/_index.md

 ### Matplotlib

-Let's use histograms to butterfly population at the nursery.
+Let's use histograms to better understand the butterfly population at the nursery.
 When we chart a histogram, we need to decide on the bin size. **Bins** are the columns in a histogram.
 If someone counted the number of butterflies every week for 8 weeks, then it makes sense for us to have 8 bins.

 ```python {linenos=table}
 butterflies=[2,6,17,28,59,112,56,24]